else do you need to know about this

 computer lab works great and there are different compiler options

 available.
 A laptop is good.
-If you bring it to class, you can
+If you bring it to class, you

 try out the examples presented in class.
 Compiler